Guide

 Topic standard

 Topic pages need a distinct browsing intent.
 A football topic should contain football or soccer play, not unrelated action games.
 A car topic should contain driving, racing, parking, traffic, or vehicle play.
-Broad or overlapping topics should be merged, disabled, or held from indexing until they have enough reviewed games.
+Broad or overlapping topics should be merged, renamed, or removed from navigation until the page has a clear purpose.

 Automation boundary

 Automatic classification can assist with sorting, but it should not rely only on title keywords.
-Raven Hubs requires source category, tags, description evidence, permission status, and manual review signals before a game is promoted into public discovery.
+Raven Hubs uses source category, tags, description evidence, and gameplay cues to keep pages aligned with the actual game instead of creating thin or misleading topic pages.

 Sampling and corrections